fazo96/ipfs-boards/README.md

 ## Working on the code

-This is a react project using redux, react-router-redux and redux-saga
+This is a next.js project, a React framework.

-The UI is being implemented using semantic-ui-react

 Clone this repo, then run

 - `npm install` to install dependencies
-- `npm start` to start a development server
+- `npm run dev` to start a development server
-- `npm run build` to create a production build
+- `npm run build` to create a production build then `npm start` to start the frontend server

 ## Old Version